Marioneta92/Blockchain/README.md

 # NFT Diploma Verification

 ## Project Description:
+Will be a System of ID Verification, by deploying and NFT to varify your Diploma

 ## Research Questions:
+* How willthis syatem varify your credentials?
+* Who will this system Help?
+* What are the privacy measures used for thissystem?

 ## Sources and Data:
+The sources used:
+* Pandas
+* Web 3D
+* Streamlit
+* pinata
+* Web Research
+* Video Resources

 ## Data Functions  and Results:

 ## Sources and Libraries Used:
+* Pandas
+* Web 3D
+* Streamlit
+* pinata
+* Web Research
+* Video Resources

 ## Link to Presentation:
 https://docs.google.com/presentation/d/1Etc1gp98MBzysKmMVJ-x9Rrll5EbTBbfz_OI8wp7i20/edit?usp=sharing